Mature Masculine

 Separate Observation from Story

-Distinguish what happened from what you made it mean:
+Distinguish what happened from what we made it mean:

 • What else could this mean?

-Most suffering comes from the story, not the event.
+Most of our suffering comes from the story we add, not from what actually happened.

 Check with Reality